dspringuel-va/blog-posts/devops-handbook/FirstWay.md

 *Why*

-Having tests, in general, make sure that we have the confidence that the new code works as intended and that it *should* not introduce problems with the existing code.
-Furthermore, having multiple kinds of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple services remain.
-Furthermore, having automated tests reduce the amount of manual test to be done, which helps to reduce the deployment lead time.
+Having tests, in general, make sure that we have the confidence that the new code works as intended and that it *should not* introduce problems with the existing code.
+Also, having multiple kinds of tests increases that confidence to many levels in the system, like the business logic works and is preserved, and that the integration between multiple services remain.
+Furthermore, having automated tests reduce the amount of manual test to be done, which helps to reduce the deployment lead time and is less error-prone.

-#### Pull our Andon Cord when the deployment pipeline breaks
+### Pull our Andon Cord when the deployment pipeline breaks
 *What*

 The Andon Cord is a cord that exists on Toyota manufacturing lines.